 To help us explain how this works, Rockford Fosgate sent us a sample of each of their three lines of amps for us to take apart in the Crutchfield Labs.
 This way, we can show you what makes each different.
 This report will concentrate on the physical differences and the benefits of each design.

 We start by examining each amp.

 The Prime R500-1 is Rockford Fosgate’s entry-level 500-watt subwoofer amplifier.
+(Note: Rockford Fosgate has discontinued this amplifier and replaced it with their R500X1D model, which is similiar in power and price to the R500-1.)
 At around $0.44 per watt*, it presents a great value for someone who needs enough bass power to keep up with an amplified aftermarket system.
 It’s over 17 inches long, with a case made of lightweight steel, and long aluminum heatsinks down each side.
 It weighs 7 pounds, 1 ounce.

 Inside the R500-1

 Inside, there are 24 transistor-like devices that appear to be bolted and glued to the inside of the heatsinks.
 These components (called MOSFETs, or metal-oxide semiconductor field-effect transistors) are responsible for combining the energy of the car’s electrical system with the musical signal to ramp up its power.
 They get very hot.
 That white glue-looking stuff is thermal grease that helps transfer the heat away from the transistor to the heatsink, which carries the heat further away by air convection.

 Why do we need to get rid of the heat?